 7 Nursery Storage Hacks That’ll Make It Look Like You Have Your Stuff Together

 Preparing your home for the newest member of the family requires some next-level organizational skills.
-For someone so small, a newborn needs a surprising amount of gear, and as you start to set up the nursery, you might be wondering where you’re going to put it all—not to mention how to afford big-ticket items like a crib, glider or playpen on a budget.
-When it comes to the latter, the Synchrony HOME Credit Card offers an easy way to combine all your home purchases from thousands of retailers.
-Need guidance on what storage pieces are worth the investment?
-Check out our favorite ideas for how to make the most of every nook and cranny in baby’s room.
+For someone so small, a newborn needs a surprising amount of gear, and as you start to set up the nursery, you might be wondering where you’re going to put it all—not to mention how to afford big-ticket items like a crib, glider and changing table on a budget.
+Check out our top tips for how to make the most of your space and budget with these clever nursery storage ideas.

 When you’re investing in new furniture, there are two key points to keep in mind: How many functions can it serve and how long will it last?
 A changing table is a one-trick pony; outside of the infant stage, it doesn’t serve much purpose.
 But a sizeable chest of drawers can easily grow with your child’s storage needs and play double duty as a diaper changing station.
 Simply put a changing pad with a nonslip base on top and you’re set.
 Most pads even come with safety straps to attach them to the dresser for extra security.
 Store your diapering essentials in the drawer below for easy access.

-Storage isn’t only about camouflaging what you don’t want to see—it can also mean finding a special place to showcase beautiful items.
+Nursery storage isn’t only about camouflaging what you don’t want to see—it can also mean finding a special place to showcase beautiful items.
 After family and friends hear about the exciting new arrival, you might be overloaded with adorably printed swaddles or handmade baby blankets.
 Don’t hide these sweet gifts away in a drawer; display them on a stylish blanket ladder (aka a towel ladder) or hooks hung on the wall.

-Trust us, you’ll want to have them handy to grab when baby gets sleepy anyway.
+Here’s another nursery storage idea: Think vertically.
 If baby’s room has a limited footprint, look to the walls for simple storage solutions.
 Hang baskets on hooks for easy and portable access to necessities (like diaper supplies next to your changing station) or opt for book rails, or even picture ledges, in place of a stand-alone bookshelf.
-Wall shelves are also great for displaying baby’s keepsakes, treasured stuffed animals and books, plus you can always stash less attractive items in decorative boxes.
+Wall shelves are also great for displaying baby’s keepsakes, treasured stuffed animals and books, and you can always stash less attractive items in decorative boxes.

 *Items inside crib for decorative purposes only.
 Never put objects in the crib with baby.